ivan-tkatchev/tab/README.md

 Arrays under a map key will concatenate, and such a program will produce the expected result -- an array of all day values for each month.

+### Recursion ##

+`tab` supports a limited kind of tail recursion for special cases when a simple step-by-step application of operations will not work.

+Consider the example of computing the factorial: given a sequence of integers, compute its product.

+In `tab` the factorial function looks like this:

+    def fac << @~0 * @~1 : 1, count.@ >>

+The `<< ... : ... >>` takes an expression on the left-hand side and a pair of value and sequence on the right-hand side.

+An expression that looks like `<< f(@~0, @~1) : a, seq(b, c, d) >>` will be unrolled to be equivalent to this:

+    f(f(f(a, b), c), d)

+The left-hand side will be evaluated repeatedly, with an argument that is a pair of values.
+The first element of the pair is the previous evaluation result, and the second element is the next element in the input sequence.
+The right-hand side is also a pair, with the first element a starting value and the second element the input sequence.

+For example: calling `fac.3` from the above example results in evaluating `(((1 * 1) * 1) * 2) * 3`.

+Note that the type of the result and the type of the sequence elements can be different.
+This will concatenate a sequence of numbers into a string:

+    << cat(@~0, " ", string.@~1) : "", @ >>